blairun/FinancialDo/README.md

 ## Forking the Source Code

-To use all the features of App Platform, you need to be running against your own copy of this code.
+To use all the features of App Platform, you need to be running against your own copy (github fork) of this code.
 In this case, you'll be forking two repos: [FinancialVueDo](https://github.com/blairun/FinancialVueDo) and [FinancialVueBeDo](https://github.com/blairun/FinancialVueBeDo) as a starting point for your own app.

 After forking the repos, you should now be viewing this README in your own github org (e.g. `https://github.com/<your-org>/FinancialVueDo`).